 What We Do

-- We inform women about their increased risk for Alzheimer’s and other dementias and what they can do about it.
+- We inform women about their increased risk for Alzheimer’s and empower them to take control of their own cognitive health.

 - We influence scientists to conduct women-based research and inspire foundations, philanthropists, and corporations to support it.

-- We raise money to support women-based research through our annual crowd-fundraising event, Move for Minds, and other events.
+- We raise money to support women-based research through our annual crowd-fundraising initiative, Move for Minds, and other campaigns.

 - We share the stories of families caring for a loved one with Alzheimer’s and partner with organizations to provide caregiver relief grants.